friemen/aggregate/README.md

 `(agg/->n <relation-kw> <entity-kw> <options-map>?)`.

 Optional values within options-map are
-* `:owned?` A boolean, true by default.
-Signals if records reachable through this relation are considered a part, i.e. if the whole is deleted the parts vanish, and if the whole no longer references a part it will also vanish.
 * `:fk-kw` A keyword specifying column name of the the other tables foreign key column whose values point to a record in this entity's table.
 Default value is `:owner_id`.
 * `:query-fn` A function `(fn [db-spec fk-id])` returning the sequence of linked records.
 Defaults to `(make-query-<many-fn entity-kw fk-kw)`.
+* `:owned?` A boolean, true by default.
+Signals if records reachable through this relation are considered a part, i.e. if the whole is deleted the parts vanish, and if the whole no longer references a part it will also vanish.

-### ->mn
+### Relation type :<many>

 ![->mn](images/mn.png)